Scope & Approach / Confidential Draft

 Platform Support & Hosting

-• Nishtech-managed hosting environment
+• Nishtech-managed hosting environment (tier sized to chosen CMS)

 • Security and platform updates